 What is a Neuropsychological Evaluation?

-A neuropsychological evaluation is a comprehensive assessment of thinking and behavior using standardized procedures.
+A neuropsychological evaluation is a comprehensive assessment of cognitive skills using standardized procedures.
 Abilities measured may include: intelligence (IQ), attention, executive functions (ability to plan, organize, and solve problems), learning and memory, language, visual-spatial, motor, academic achievement, behavior, personality, mood, and social skills.

 A neuropsychological evaluation may contain some of the same tests as a school psychoeducational evaluation but assesses a broader range of skills and interprets findings in relation to brain processes and underlying neural networks.
 A neuropsychological evaluation involves an interview followed by a variety of tasks, including paper-and-pencil and computer-based measures of cognition and behavior.
-Testing typically lasts 2-6 hours but varies depending on the information being sought.
+Testing typically lasts 2-6 hours but varies on a case-by-case basis.